AllayMC/Allay/Documents/UPGRADE_TO_THE_NEXT_MINECRAFT_VERSION.md

 ## 2. Update the auto-generated code

-(Using Allay-API/src/test/cn/allay/codegen/CodeGenMain.java to update, Under normal circumstances, the following files should not be modified manually)
+(Using Allay-API/src/test/cn/allay/codegen/CodeGen.java to update.
+Under normal circumstances, the following files should not be modified manually)

 - ```cn/allay/block/data/VanillaBlockId.java```